vanmellebenjamin/b2boost-assignement/README.md

 Once Grails command line open, you can then run grails commands:
 - run-app
-- test-app
-- test-app --integration
+- test-app (html reports will be under the reports folder)
 - package (You need to mount a volume on Docker to get the build output)

 ## Health check